evhub/rpgengine/README.md

 ### ADVANCED COMMANDS:
 We'll begin the advanced tutorial by covering some of the more complicated console commands.
 Here are the rest of the commands not covered by the Basic Tutorial:
 ```
-open						# This command will allow one extra player to join an in-progress game.
+addclient:					# This command will allow one extra player to join an in-progress game.
 								# NOTE: This command must be used by the host when not in a battle.
 sin:(x)						# This command will display the sine of 'x'.
 The colon may be omitted.
 f(x) = x					# This command is used to create functions.
 This particular command can be read as 'f(x) = x'.
 f(x) = -x@x<0;x				# This command is used to define piecewise functions.
 This particular command can be read as 'f(x) = (-1*x if x<0) or (x if else)'.
 0,1,2,3~\x\x+1				# This command will execute 'x+1' for when x is 0, 1, 2, and 3.
-run Extras.txt				# This command will run a file that contains commands.
+run:: Extras.txt			# This command will run a file that contains commands.
-install Extras.py			# This command will import a specially-written RPGEngine python add-on.
+install:: Extras.py			# This command will import a specially-written RPGEngine python add-on.
 ```

 ### CHANGING OPTIONS: